-President Carter is, for the fourth year in a row, demonstrating his commitment to ZERO Preventable Deaths by 2020 (0X2020) by offering a once in a lifetime opportunity to join the former President and his wife Rosalynn for a private fishing trip in Georgia.
+President Carter is, for the fourth year in a row, demonstrating his commitment to ZERO Preventable Deaths by offering a once in a lifetime opportunity to join the former President and his wife Rosalynn for a private fishing trip in Georgia.

 The top 3 hospitals or hospital systems that measurably demonstrate the most lives saved through commitments to implementing Actionable Patient Safety Solutions between January 4 and August 1, 2018 will be given two spots on this exclusive trip.

 The trip will take place October 19-21, 2018.
 To be considered, make your commitment to ZERO by August 1st, 2018.
 Winners will be announced in September 2018.